 Reiki is not a religion.
 However, it can become a spiritual pathway for those who wish to learn Reiki for themselves, regardless of one’s religious beliefs (or lack thereof).
 To this end, there are five basic values on which Reiki is based: 1.
 Just for today, do not anger.
 2. Just for today, do not worry.
 3. Just for today, be grateful.
 4. Just for today, work with diligence.
 5. Just for today, be kind to others.

 There are various options for treatment: 1.
-I can come to your home if you live in the following areas in North London: East Finchley, Finchley Central, North Finchley, Muswell Hill, Crouch End, Highgate, Hampstead Garden Suburb.
+I can book you for a treatment at Utopia in East Finchley (www.utopiatherapyhub.com).
+2. I can come to your home if you live in the following areas in North London: East Finchley, Finchley Central, North Finchley, Muswell Hill, Crouch End, Highgate, Hampstead Garden Suburb.
 (Please ask if you don't see your area listed.)
 I will bring my portable treatment table with me, but for patients who have difficulty getting onto/off of a table, I can also give treatments while you’re sitting in a chair or even sitting/lying on the sofa.
 For people who are very ill, I can give treatment while that person is in bed, too.
-2. Distant treatment, where you are relaxing in your home and I’m in mine.
+3. Distant treatment, where you are relaxing in your home and I’m in mine.
 The effect/quality of a distant treatment is exactly the same as that of an in-person treatment.
 I know, it sounds unbelievable, but it really works!
-3. I provide in-office Reiki sessions to support your business in building a healthy workplace and culture.
+4. I provide in-office Reiki sessions to support your business in building a healthy workplace and culture.
 Please see my Corporate Reiki Days page for more information.

 Each treatment lasts 40-60 minutes.
 Please refer to my fees page for information on cost.